WE ARE NO LONGER ACCEPTING APPLICATIONS AT THIS TIME.

 - Work with the Board of Directors to foster a big-picture vision for the direction of TFMD’s work, while advancing the day-to-day strategies that will accomplish our goals.
 Help to grow and strengthen the Board.

-- Manage staff (currently there is one other full-time program staffer with opportunity for expansion), including hiring, supervision and professional development.
+- Manage future staff and consultants, including hiring, supervision and professional development.

-- Streamline the operational systems of the organization to ensure excellence in program evaluation, fundraising, budgeting and financial tracking and reporting.
+- Lead the operational systems of the organization to ensure excellence in program evaluation, fundraising, budgeting and financial tracking and reporting.

 - Support a positive workplace culture with a team environment that allows staff and volunteers to feel connected to the mission and engaged and empowered in their work.